 - Its size can be up to 4×8 feet.

-- Desired thickness Canberra achieved by controlling cloth weaves, thickness and resin percentage.
+- Desired thickness can be achieved by controlling cloth weaves, thickness and resin percentage.

-- Some important characteristics of the laminate produce are
+- Some important characteristics of the laminate are:

 - strength of fire retardant